 Regularly check your payslip and statements to make sure everything is going to plan and make adjustments as necessary.

-Being unorganised or worse still, disorganised, can and does cost you time and money.
+Being unorganized or worse still, disorganized, can and does cost you time and money.

-Being organised reduces stress and saves time that would be wasted looking for things – like your car keys.
+Being organized reduces stress and saves time that would be wasted looking for things – like your car keys.

 5. Use a calendar